 Bachelor of Nursing, Graduate Certificate Human Resource Management, Master in Health Science (Education), PhD.

-Kylie is an Associate Professor in the School of Nursing & Midwifery, and School of Medicine at The University of Notre Dame Australia.
+Kylie is a Professor in the School of Nursing & Midwifery, and School of Medicine at The University of Notre Dame Australia.

 Tracey Coventry, PhD